-Brand & website design for Emily Hall from Oh My Foodie was probably one of the most optimistic and bright brands I’ve ever designed.
-It was definitely the one a bit out of my comfort zone (in terms of super bright and vibrant colours), but it inspired me to change my own brand colours a little bit, so I’m super excited to share the brand identity and website design for Oh My Foodie!
+Brand & website design for Emily Hall from Oh My Foodie was probably one of the most optimistic & bright brands I’ve ever designed.
+It was definitely the one a bit out of my comfort zone (in terms of super bright and vibrant colours).
+I’m super excited to share the brand identity and website design for Oh My Foodie!

 This post contains affiliate links marked with (*) for products I recommend.
 If you decide to make a purchase, I will earn a commission at no additional cost to you.
 Thank you for your support!

-Below, you’ll find out more about Emily’s brand, her brand keywords, what package did she choose, what was included in the package and what was the individualised solution for Oh My Foodie.
+Below, you’ll find out more about Emily’s brand, her brand keywords.
+Take a look below, which brand collaterals did she choose.
+Then see the website pages design.
+Also, learn about the individualised solution for Oh My Foodie.

 All right, let’s dive into details!

 Oh My Foodie is a food blog focused on highlighting that eating healthy can be fun and delicious.
-Emily showcases her yummy recipes with amazing pictures of the food and shares the behind the scenes of the meal creation.
+Emily showcases her yummy recipes with amazing pictures.
+She shares the behind the scenes of the meal creation.
 For her brand and website design, I focused on creating an identity that would highlight the values of her recipes: natural, organic, optimistic and fresh.